It's a New Day in Public Health.

 Breastfeeding and Formula

 WIC food packages promote and support the establishment of successful and long-term breastfeeding.
-Weekly Breastfeeding Support Groups are held at Flagler Health+.
+Weekly Breastfeeding Support Groups are held at UF Health Flagler Hospital.
 Breastfeeding is the best choice for baby, however, when breastfeeding does not prove to be the best choice for Mom, infant formula can be provided.
 The formulas that WIC currently provides include:

 To be eligible for WIC you must be a current Florida resident, be at nutritional risk and be income eligible.
 Many working parents are eligible for WIC.
 View the WIC Eligibility Information to see if you are you eligible for WIC.